ns_chan - Share Tcl channels between threads and interpreters

 Closes all shared channels found in the per-virtual-server private table or current Tcl interpreter table, depending on the -shared flag.
 If the -shared flag is not specified, this command will close all channels from the current interpreter which were attached to it by the ns_chan get command.
 If the -shared flag is specified, this command will close all channels from the per-virtual-server private table, i.e., all those which are currently not attached in any Tcl interpreter or thread.

-Given an existing Tcl channel handle, ns_chan create "unplugs" this channel from the current interpreter, and stores it under the name in the per-virtual-server private table.
+Given an existing Tcl channel handle, this command "unplugs" this channel from the current interpreter, and stores it under the name in the per-virtual-server private table.
 Any further attempt to use this channel from the current interpreter will fail by throwing a Tcl error.
 On success, this command will return an empty string.
 The command also throws an error if the channel cannot be found in the current Tcl interpreter or if an entry already exists with the same name in the per-virtual-server private table.

 Retrieves a channel from the per-virtual-server private table for the entry name and makes it available within the current interpreter.
 On success, the command will return the handle for the channel.
 This handle can be used in any regular Tcl or NaviServer command that operates on Tcl channels, like puts, read, fconfigure, etc. The command will throw an error if the channel cannot be plugged in for current interpreter or if the entry name could not be found in the per-virtual-server private table.